 We will use a variety of assessment instruments: class discussion, homework, quizzes and exams.

 You must answer three discussion questions per week and make substantive posts to other comments made by students or me.
 If there are more than three questions to be answered, you may pick which three you choose to answer but you must answer at least one question from each chapter.
 The answers must be in your own words and not direct quotes from the text or outside sources.
-Each answer is worth one point for a total of 21points of the course grade.
+Each week you can earn three points for a total of 21points for the course grade.
 These answers are due by Sunday and form the basis for a class discussion.
 In order to receive full credit for the discussion questions you must also actively respond to other posts made by students and/or the instructor.

 The seven quizzes are worth 1.4 points each.
 The total for all seven is ten points out of the final grading scheme of one hundred points.

 The hourly exams are worth 39 percent of the final course grade.
 Each exam in weeks 2, 4, and 6 will be worth 13 percent of the total grade.
 These exams are open book and untimed.

 The final exam is worth thirty percent of the final grade.
 This is given in week eight and is proctored.
 The exam is a closed book, closed notes.
 You will be provided a study guide during the course to help you prepare for the exam.

 The course grade for students will be based on the overall average of homework and tests taken during the course in accordance with the weighting of the various requirements as stated in the syllabus.